Ube jam, also known as ube halaya, halayang ube, or Filipino jam, is a traditional Filipino dessert made using purple yam.

 Purple being my favorite color, ube first came to my attention because of its color.
-I loved the fact that yam could produce such a lovely natural color without any additional artificial food color.
-Similar to my homemade pumpkin puree recipe, this ube recipe is made without any artificial coloring and is very easy to make.
+I loved the fact that yam could produce such a lovely natural color without any additional artificial food coloring.

 Jump to: